AICCRA at COP29 | Scaling climate adaptation in African agriculture

 Wednesday 20 November | 14:00-15:00 (GMT+4) | Sénégal Pavilion

-The Ministry in charge of Agriculture and Livestock, through the National Platform for Climate Change, Agriculture and Food Security (CCASA Platform) will host a panel event to to share the Senegal Climate-Smart Agriculture Investment Plan (CSAIP) - developed through AICCRA's work with partners in Seengal - with the different stakeholders (states, technical and financial partners, experts, civil society etc.) in order to explore an effective mechanism for resource mobilization and implementation.
+The Ministry in charge of Agriculture and Livestock, through the National Platform for Climate Change, Agriculture and Food Security (CCASA Platform) will host a panel event to to share the Climate-Smart Agriculture Investment Plan (CSAIP) - developed through AICCRA's work with partners in Senegal - with the different stakeholders (states, technical and financial partners, experts, civil society etc.) in order to explore an effective mechanism for resource mobilization and implementation.

 More details to come.